waggle-sensor/summer2024/ryan/BUG_TESTING_INFO-Aug8_9/README.md

 Failed...
 core dumped probably because of pytorch

-Will try to look for different version of pytorch that will be compatable.
+Will try to look for different version of PyTorch that will be compatible.

 I isolated it down to
 ```